mkwarren21/blog.dev/readme.md

 ## My Laravel MVC Blog

-Tis is my blog, written in PHP, JS, JQuery, and CSS on the Laravel framework.
+This is my blog, written in PHP, JS, JQuery, and CSS on the Laravel framework.

+##Getting Started
+- Clone this repository
+- Create a database for this application
+- Create a `.env.local.php` file inside of `blog.dev/`
+- Add the contents of `env-template.php to `.env.local.php`
+- Add your database logins to the values
+- Run `composer install`

 The project is built using a Model-View Controller architechture.